denoland/std/testing/README.md

 ### Focusing tests

-If you would like to only run specific individual test cases, you can do so by calling `it.only` instead of `it`.
-If you would like to only run specific test suites, you can do so by calling `describe.only` instead of `describe`.
+If you would like to run only specific test cases, you can do so by calling `it.only` instead of `it`.
+If you would like to run only specific test suites, you can do so by calling `describe.only` instead of `describe`.

-There is one limitation to this when the individual test cases or test suites belong to another test suite, they will be the only ones to run within the top level test suite.
+There is one limitation to this when using the flat test grouping style.
+When `describe` is called without being nested, it registers the test with `Deno.test`.
+If a child test case or suite is registered with `it.only` or `describe.only`, it will be scoped to the top test suite instead of the file.
+To make them the only tests that run in the file, you would need to register the top test suite with `describe.only` too.

 ### Ignoring tests

 If you would like to not run specific individual test cases, you can do so by calling `it.ignore` instead of `it`.
-If you would like to only run specific test suites, you can do so by calling `describe.ignore` instead of `describe`.
+If you would like to not run specific test suites, you can do so by calling `describe.ignore` instead of `describe`.

 ### Sanitization options